Rebiya/kids-accessories-Ecommerce/README.md

-# 👶 Amazon Clone for Fresh Mothers – Kids Accessories & AI Support System
+# 👶 Kids Accessories & AI Support System

 This is a full-stack **e-commerce web application** built to support **new mothers** by providing essential baby products, maternal care items, and an **AI-powered parenting assistant**.